UoB-COMSM0166/2025-group-23/README.md

 Include a demo video of your game here (you don't have to wait until the end, you can insert a work in progress video)

+## Two Prototype Ideas
+* Take Aim:
+Take Aim is a dynamic 1-2 player action game that emphasizes precise movement and strategic combat.
+Players compete to be the first to reduce their opponent’s Health to 0%, requiring quick reflexes and tactical decision-making.
+The game features character and map selection, allowing for varied playstyles and environments.
+At the start of each match, weapons drop from above within the first three seconds, setting the stage for intense battles.
+Players navigate the map using fluid movement—running, jumping (Up), and shooting (Space)—while avoiding hazards like moving walls.
+More mechanics and features were under discussion.

 # Table of Contents
 * [1.
 Development Team](#1-development-team)
 * [2.
 Introduction](#2-introduction)